 England uses cardboard to support the foam padding on the arms.

-Although they boast that their cardboard is thicker than cardboards used by “other” companies, it is not a material you will find on better quality sofas.
+Although they boast that their cardboard is thicker than cardboards used by “other” companies, it is not a material used on better quality sofas to pad arms.

 LaZBoy also uses cardboard.